Search Menu

 Build Motivation

-If your dog has spent most of their life going on occasional walks but not otherwise doing much, you may want to start by building their desire to learn and engage with you.
+If your dog is fairly inactive, going on the occasional walk but otherwise not doing much, you may want to start by building their desire to learn and engage with you.
 Begin with activities and rewards you know your dog likes or is interested in.
 If you aren’t sure what kinds of treats your dog likes, it’s helpful to experiment with different options.
-The goal is to find treats that will be “high value,” meaning your dog doesn’t just like the treat but loves it.
+The goal is to find “high value” treats, meaning treats your dog loves.
 Use these treats when practicing new skills and teaching something new to build motivation for training and learning.

-Regardless of what activity, sport, or skill you and your dog are beginning to explore, keep your training sessions short and fun.
-Learning is hard work mentally, and potentially physically as well.
-Your dog will need to build up attention span and endurance for training.
+Regardless of what activity or skill you and your dog are beginning to explore, keep your training sessions short and fun.
+Learning is hard work mentally and potentially physically, as well.
+Your dog will need to build up their attention span and endurance for training.
 Be sure to end each training session on a positive note.
 The idea is that you don’t want to be drilling skills over and over again.
 Instead, leave each training session with your dog wanting more—not feeling tired or overwhelmed.

 Develop Drive